AlansCodeLog/blender-debugger-for-vscode/README.md

-# Blender Debugger for VS Code
+﻿# Blender Debugger for VS Code (and Visual Studio)

 Inspired by [Blender-VScode-Debugger](https://github.com/Barbarbarbarian/Blender-VScode-Debugger) which was itself inspired by this [remote_debugger](https://github.com/sybrenstuvel/random-blender-addons/blob/master/remote_debugger.py) for pycharm as explained in this [Blender Developer's Blog post](https://code.blender.org/2015/10/debugging-python-code-with-pycharm/).